 My bio

 My name is Daniel Hoh, MD, and I am an endowed professor of neurosurgery and the division chief of spine in the UF Department of Neurosurgery, and the neurosurgery director of the UF Health Comprehensive Spine Center.
+I also serve as the assistant dean for revenue cycle management for the UF College of Medicine.
 I specialize in minimally invasive and complex spine surgery for the treatment of conditions affecting the craniocervical junction, cervical, thoracic, lumbar and sacral spine.

 I graduated with a bachelor’s degree in psychology from Stanford University and completed my medical degree at Columbia University.
 I went on to complete my internship and residency training in neurological surgery at the University of Southern California’s teaching hospital, Los Angeles County General Hospital.
 During residency, I completed one year of training in focused neurotrauma and spinal cord injury at Rancho Los Amigos National Rehabilitation Center.
 After residency, I completed neurosurgery and orthopedic spine fellowships at the Cleveland Clinic Hospital, gaining specialty training in the treatment of complex spinal disorders.